Blue law: United States

 Many states prohibit selling alcohol for on and off-premises sales in one form or another on Sundays at some restricted time, under the idea that people should be in church on Sunday morning, or at least not drinking.

-Many blue laws in the United States restrict the purchase of particular items on Sundays.
-Some of these laws restrict the ability to buy cars, groceries, office supplies, and housewares among other things.
-Though most of these laws have been relaxed or repealed in most states, they are still enforced in some other states.
+Many blue laws in the United States restrict the purchase of particular items on Sundays; some of these laws restrict the ability to buy cars, groceries, office supplies, and housewares, among other things.
+Although most of these laws have been relaxed or repealed in most states, they are still enforced in some states.

 In Texas, for example, blue laws prohibited selling housewares such as pots, pans, and washing machines on Sunday until 1985.
 In Colorado, Illinois, Indiana, Iowa, Louisiana, Maine, Minnesota, Missouri, Oklahoma, New Jersey, North Dakota, Pennsylvania, and Wisconsin, car dealerships continue to operate under blue-law prohibitions in which an automobile may not be purchased or traded on a Sunday.
 Maryland permits Sunday automobile sales only in the counties of Charles, Prince George's, Montgomery, and Howard; similarly, Michigan restricts Sunday sales to only those counties with a population of less than 130,000.
 Texas and Utah prohibit car dealerships from operating over consecutive weekend days.
 In some cases, these laws were created or retained with the support of those whom they affected, to allow them a day off each week without fear of their competitors still being open.

 Blue laws may also prohibit retail activity on days other than Sunday.
 In Massachusetts, Rhode Island, and Maine, for example, blue laws prohibit most retail stores, including grocery stores, from opening on Thanksgiving and Christmas.

-Research regarding the effect of the repeal of blue laws has been conducted, with Professor Elesha Coffman of Baylor University writing:
+Research regarding the effect of the repeal of blue laws has been conducted, with Professor Elesha Coffman of Baylor University writing for Christianity Today:

 Regarding culture, the impact of vanishing blue laws could be larger.
 A study in New Mexico in 2006 found a sharp increase in drunken driving on Sundays after that state dropped its Sunday ban on packaged alcohol sales.
 A broader study published by MIT and Notre Dame economists in 2008 found that the repeal of blue laws led to decreased church attendance, decreased donations to churches, and increased alcohol and drug use among religious individuals.
 These wide-ranging effects cannot easily be pinpointed to specific causes, but one of the latter study's authors, Daniel Hungerman, suggested to Christianity Today that blue laws might have been fulfilling their original intent, to keep people pious.